jhs/combined-log-couchdb/doc/ideas.md

 With the "easy" style, you say what event to handle, and write the code to do that.
 It is suitable for typical plugin tasks: logging, send an email when somebody signs up, stuff like that.

 I want to convert all of the Iris changes to plugins.
 That is a plausible test of the minimum viable product.
 For my workflow (typical of sysadmins) I want to build plugins when I build CouchDB, and install plugins when I install CouchDB.
 If I do change plugins, which is rare, I am willing to restart CouchDB.
 Sure, there is Erlang code updating and maybe it is easy; but for the MVP can restart.

+## This plugin itself

+There is the question of keeping state in this module.
+How to balance simplicity with the fact that there is no way to keep state at all?
+I am thinking use the process dictionary.

+Maybe have all plugins register an HTTP handler by default, /_plugins/$name/_debug and the on-rails code lets you define `on(debug) -> {any, term};` And that will be sent to the client as text/plain.